Yoctol/bottender/examples/line-rich-menu-submenu/README.md

 You must put `accessToken` and `channelSecret` into `index.js`.

-After that, you should follow this [document](https://bottender.js.org/docs/channel-line-rich-menu) to set up the rich menu on LINE.
-You can use the file `rich_menu.jpg` as the rich menu image.
+After that, you should follow this [document](https://bottender.js.org/docs/channel-line-rich-menu#set-up-submenu) to set up three rich menu objects.
+You can use the file `main_menu.jpg`, `submenu_A.jpg`, `submenu_B.jpg` as the rich menu images.

 Next, you can run the bot with this npm script: